VisionDepth/VisionDepth3D/README.md

 - Description: Specifies the number of frames processed in each batch.
 - Default: 10
 - Effect: Larger batch sizes may improve performance but require more VRAM.

+### Backward Warping Model
+- Description: A trained deep learning model that corrects divergence shifts in stereoscopic 3D rendering.
+It predicts and applies warp transformations to align left and right frames, ensuring a more natural depth perception.
+- Default: Enabled
+- Effect: Reduces visual artifacts caused by divergence shifts, improving overall 3D depth consistency.
+Uses inpainting to fill black regions after warping for a seamless result.

+## Guide Sheet: GUI Inputs
+Below is a guide to help you understand and adjust each parameter in the GUI.

 ## Depth Map File Requirements